evilncrazy/ctoml/README.md

 Ctoml
 =====

 A statically typed parser for @mojombo's TOML, written in C++11.
+Currently supports commit c6ea50d of the TOML spec, with a few exceptions:

+* Unicode support for strings
+* Null characters ('\0') in string literals

 Usage
 =====